Trachelospermum jasminoides: Cultivation

 Trachelospermum jasminoides is commonly grown as an ornamental plant and houseplant.
 In gardens, public landscapes, and parks it is used as a climbing vine, a groundcover, and a fragrant potted plant on terraces and patios.
 It will flower in full sun, partial shade, or total shade, and requires well-drained soil (if constantly kept damp it may succumb to fungal infection), moderate water, moderate fertilizer, and a climbing structure (whether a trellis or another plant is secondary).
 Propagation is most commonly done with cuttings/clones.

 It is widely planted in California and also particularly in the Southeastern United States, where its hardiness is confined to USDA Zones 8–10.

+Nomenclature

-It is debated however, where the common name for this plant, Confederate jasmine, comes from.
-While some dictionaries (such as Merriam-Webster and dictionary.com) suggest that the name comes from the plant's common cultivation in the southern United States, others argue that the term actually comes from Malaysia, and the former Malay confederacy.
+Dictionaries (such as Merriam-Webster and dictionary.com) suggest that the name confederate jasmine comes from the plant's common cultivation in the southern United States.

 It gets another of its common names, trader's compass, from an old Uzbekistan saying that it pointed traders in the right direction, provided they were of good character.
 It is also called star jasmine in Europe and Chinese jasmine or Chinese ivy in Asia.

-Its irritating, milky latex-like sap makes it resistant to the depredations of Australian possums.